ElvinC/openchute/README.md

 6. The displayed "Chute canopy area" can be used for drag estimation.
 The "Total area" can be used for mass estimation.
 7. `file->save design` and save the design somewhere
 8. For printing out the pattern, use `expert PDF`.
 Print out the pattern at 100% scale.
 Adobe acrobat reader or similar can print tile multiple sheets (poster mode).
 A project backup is saved with the pdf.
-9. For laser cutting, use `expert DXF`, note that the units are mm by default.
+9. For laser cutting, use `export DXF`, note that the units are mm by default.
 10. Sew the parachute :).
 Some useful resources are towards bottom of this page.

 # Code todos